cdahlqvist/rankin/drivers/example/README.md

 ## The init() function

-The init function is passed parameters and an instance of a Elasticsearch client.
+The init function is passed an instance of a Elasticsearch client, parameters and an object that can be used to hold data shared between all tasks for a specific driver.
 It is responsible for initiating the state object, which will be passed into every operation initiated by this worker.
 This makes it possible to carry state between operations initiated by a single worker.
 There is however no method available to synchronize multiple workers.

+It should also store any sharded data in the *driver_data* object.

 This function is expected to be synchronous as it needs to be completed before the worker starts processing operations.

 ```
-module.exports.init = function(esClient, parameters) {
+module.exports.init = function(esClient, parameters, driver_data) {
 	var state = {};

   set_state_value('index_pattern', state, parameters, '*');